BVLC/caffe/docs/install_osx.md

     # Update homebrew; hopefully this works without errors!
     brew update

-    # Switch back to the caffe branches with the forumlae that you modified earlier
+    # Switch back to the caffe branches with the formulae that you modified earlier
     cd /usr/local
     git rebase master caffe
     # Fix any merge conflicts and commit to caffe branch